hmslima/sambahsacompletegrammar/sambahsa.md

 **Yant ho denars, kaupo un leuyk tib –** As soon as I get money, I buy you a toy.

-**Ye {ye} –** has no definitive meaning, expresses a circumstance or a condition; with an hyphen after a word, makes an adverb.
+**Ye {ye} –** *it doesn't have a defined meaning, it expresses a circumstance or condition, you use this preposition when no other is useful, it is our Joker card*

 **Ye mien surprise –** At my surprise